gabriel-martinez-roa/academic-kickstart/content/home/about.md

 # Biography

-I'm an economist trained at the [University of Wisconsin](https://econ.wisc.edu/doctoral/job-market-candidates/).
-I will be available for interviewing at the 2019 AEA Meeting in Atlanta.
+Hi, my name is Gabriel.
+I am an economist trained at the [University of Wisconsin](https://econ.wisc.edu/doctoral/job-market-candidates/).
+My research interests center on two topics.
+In the first one I study the design of persuasive information when the audience is uncertain about how informative a message is.
+The second topic studies economic interactions that occur in networks.
+These interactions include both markets with imperfect competition and non-cooperative games among groups of players.